mulugetam/zlib-accel/README.md

 - This option applies only if the shim is built with DEBUG_LOG=ON.
 - If 1, error and info log messages are shown.
 If 2, only error log messages are shown.
 If 0, no log messages are shown.

+log_stats_samples
+- Values: 0-INT_MAX.
+Default 1000
+- Append statistics to log every N samples (this option specifies N).

 log_file
 - Values: path.
 Default: /tmp/zlib-accel.log
-- This option applies only if the shim is built with DEBUG_LOG=ON.
+- This option applies only if the shim is built with DEBUG_LOG=ON or ENABLE_STATISTICS=ON.
 - If specified, store log messages in the file.
 If not specified, log messages are printed to stdout.